cwBerkeley/cwberkeley.github.io/README.md

 To edit and preview locally
 ---------------------------
 - Fork repository
+- make origin remote point to your fork and upstream point to the original repo
+- delete CNAME file
+- edit _config.yml file as instructed in config file
 - Install gh-pages and type in terminal:

         bundle exec jekyll serve --baseurl '/cwberkeley.github.io'